iPad 8 LTE Battery Replacement

 Step 77

-- Gently use the tip of a spudger, opening tool, or even your fingernail to lift up the tiny locking flap on both the left and right speaker cable ZIF connectors.
-Take your time, it’s a small step but totally necessary!
+- Grab a spudger, an opening tool, or even your fingernail and gently lift up the little locking flap on both the left and right speaker cable ZIF connectors.
+It’s a quick move, just be careful not to force anything!

 Tools Used